 CampingLife.com recruits teens and pre-teens to test four two-way radio models, including the Cobra CXR925.
 Lisa Densmore calls this model the "unexpected favorite," saying it had the clearest sound, best reception and longest battery life of the four.
 Its only real downside is its relatively high price.

 Review: FRS/GMRS Two-Way Radio Shootout, Lisa Densmore, Dec.
 14, 2011

-Review Credibility: Good More than 40 Amazon.com reviewers give the Cobra CXR925 an overall score of 3.6 stars.
-The overall consensus is that range is great (when compared to other two-way radios) and sound quality is good too -- unless you get a radio that suffers from the volume problems that plague this model.
+About 80 Amazon.com reviewers give the Cobra CXR925 an overall score of 3.7 stars out of 5.
+The overall consensus is that range and sound quality are both very good -- unless you get a radio that suffers from the volume problems that plague this model.

 Review: Cobra Walkie-Talkie MicroTalk CXR925 35-Mile 22-Channel Two-Way Radio, Contributors to Amazon.com, As of April 2014